CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 *Separate servers are recommended to contain the identified components above for security and performance purposes.

 ## System Recommendations ##
- There are no strict requirements associated with our Dashboard application.
-Any OS will be suitable so long as it can run Tomcat.
-Disk space will be minimal on the application server, but will require more space on your database server depending upon the size of your organization and the amount of endpoints you have.
+ Most operating systems will be suitable to host Dashboard provided Tomcat can be installed.
+Disk space will be minimal on the application server, but will require more space on your database server depending upon the size of your organization and the amount of endpoint result data will be stored.

 Load balanced configurations are not currently supported.